pret/pokered/README.md

 - Cinnabar Volcano is a new area that houses Moltres, allowing it to be obtained before Victory Road.
 - Faraway Island from Pokemon Emerald has been added, where you can find Mew.
 It also has its own wild encounters, as well as an improved translation on its sign, enhancing its appearance from its source material.
 - Mt.
 Moon Crater is a new area based on Area Zero in Pokemon Scarlet and Violet, accessible in the post-game.
 Here, you can encounter Scream Tail and Sandy Shocks via random encounter, just like the original!
+- Bill's Garden is accessible in the post-game to access all "one-time deals", just like in the mythos!
 - Silph Co. holds a special challenge for Pokemon League Champions...

 Improved areas